Medium Difficult Bible Person Quiz with Answers

 Elijah.

-He was the prophet who told King Ahab that he would never get better because he did not obey God.
+He was the prophet who told King Ahab that his health would never get better because he did not obey God.

 -